ShreyasMaitreya/Battery-Management-System/Readme.md

 # Battery Management System (BMS) Code

 ## Overview
 This repository contains the Arduino code for a Battery Management System (BMS) designed to monitor and manage the health and state of a battery pack.
 The system uses the bq769x0 library for BMS operations and focuses on State of Charge (SOC), State of Health (SOH), and protection against overcurrent, overcharge, and overdischarge.
+It must be noted that this code is compatible ONLY with the BQ769X0 ICs from Texas Instruments.

 ## Features
 - **SOC Calculation:** Monitors and calculates the State of Charge of the battery.